Traditional live poker – like Texas hold’em cash games and tournaments – can be boring.

 Shortly after he invented it, he started shopping it around to different casinos to see if anyone would be willing to offer it in their casino on a trial basis.

 Webb later parlayed his initial success into trials with Las Vegas and Reno casinos.
-He was so busy between pitching his game and training staff.
+Between pitching his game and training staff, he was kept busy.
 Life was looking good.

 Then he was hit by a patent infringement lawsuit from Progressive Games.